Mikejo5000/vsts-docs-pr/docs/tfvc/day-life-alm-developer-write-new-code-user-story.md

 Are you a new user of Visual Studio and Team Foundation Server (TFS)?
 Are you wondering how you and your team can get maximum benefit from the most recent version of these tools to build your app?

-Then take a few minutes to walk step-by step through this two-chapter tutorial and follow a day in the lives of Peter and Julia, two developers at Fabrikam Fiber—a fictitious company that provides cable television and related services.
+Then take a few minutes to walk step-by step through this two-chapter tutorial and follow a day in the lives of Peter and Julia, two developers at Fabrikam Fiber-a fictitious company that provides cable television and related services.
 You'll see examples of how you can use Visual Studio and TFS to check out and update code, suspend work when you're interrupted, request a code review, check in your changes, and perform other tasks.

 **The story so far**
 The team recently began [adopting Visual Studio and Team Foundation Server for devops](https://msdn.microsoft.com/library/dd286491).
 They set up their server and client machines, created a backlog, planned an iteration, and completed other planning necessary to begin developing their app.